 A study in the Journal of orthopaedic research (2) lead by the Department of Orthopaedics and Rehabilitation, University of Iowa discusses how a meniscus regenerates and heals.

-The researchers of this second study hypothesized that the meniscus contains a population of regenerative cells, (cells that stimulate stem cell activity) and that these cells migrate to the site of meniscal injury.
-In the above study that is what the doctors speculated happened to their 70 year old patient who had the knee replacement.
+The researchers of this study hypothesized that the meniscus contains a population of regenerative cells, (cells that stimulate stem cell activity) and that these cells migrate to the site of meniscal injury.

 This is what these researchers said: “studies revealed that migrating cells were mainly confined to the red zone in normal menisci: (This is the area where the meniscus has good blood flow and healing elements are abundant).
 However, these cells were capable of repopulating defects made in the white zone, (the area without circulation).
 When the meniscus was injured, migrating cell numbers increased dramatically.
 Stem cells in the knee increased in number to combat the injury.These findings demonstrate that, much as in articular cartilage, injuries to the meniscus mobilize an intrinsic progenitor cell population with strong reparative potential, even into the white zone area.

 The short of it?
 The meniscus figures out how to heal itself if it can.
 Even in the areas that are typically believed unhealable because of lack of blood flow to that area.

 Stem cell numbers?
 What could be considered even more fascinating is that the meniscus signals for more stem cells from the knee capsule to come to the injured area.
 For those people asking about stem cell numbers that are harvested for treatment, the meniscus is mobilizing the stem cells already in the knee to the site of the its injury.